 At a Festival or Event

 Inspiring backdrop?
 Check.
 World-class instructors?
 Yep.
 Warm fuzzies from the energy of the crowd?
 Guaranteed.
-Attending a yoga event or festival is a one of a kind experience, and can be a great introduction to practicing outdoors.
+Attending a yoga event is a one of a kind experience, and can be a great introduction to practicing outdoors.
 It also gives you the chance to learn from instructors you wouldn’t otherwise have the chance to.
-There’s a big yoga event in Whistler just around the corner:

 Yoga’s history is steeped in myth and mystery and we may never determine the BEST place to practice but the gurus have always made one thing clear – it is the intention behind your practice that counts.
 However or wherever you practice, there is no ‘bad’ yoga!

-If you want to immerse yourself in yoga and make the trip for Wanderlust Whistler – you can find accommodation and more at Whistler.com.
+If you want to immerse yourself in yoga in Whistler – you can find accommodation and more at Whistler.com.